Parameters in Tableau Software are one of the more interesting and valuable aspects of the tool (when they work).

 In order for users to access the Parameter Control, it needs to be placed on the desktop.
 To do this, right-click on the Parameter name appearing in the Parameters shelf and select Show Parameter Control.
 If you access the parameter now, nothing will happen because you haven’t used the control yet in a formula or in any other way in the Visualization.
 The next step is to use this parameter variable in a formula.

-In below diagram the Parameter Control is used to change the Measure being plotted in the Time series.
+In the below diagram, the Parameter Control is used to change the Measure being plotted in the Time series.
 This requires a formula that will link the String values defined in the parameter to measure field names in the data source.
-You can see the formula definition in below diagram .
+You can see the formula definition in the below diagram.

 Now the parameter variable comes into play.
 The formula logic associates the selected parameter string with the related field name.
 This is why it is a good idea to define the Parameter String names to exactly match the field names you want to associate.
 It just makes writing the formula easier.
 But keep in mind that if performance degrades, using sequentially-ordered numeric values in the parameter definition will result in the best performance.